 The first step is to select a file, likely from your local computer system or network.
 You can start the process from either the Table Selection screen:

-…or via the Gear icon on a Table screen:
+…or via the Actions gear icon on a Table screen:

-No matter which option you choose, go ahead and select Choose File.
+No matter which option you choose, click the Choose File button.

-An Open or Select window will appear (based on your browser).
+An Open or Select window appears (based on your browser).
 Navigate to the location of a CSV file and select it for import.

 Don’t worry, you probably won’t need to change any of the settings!
-Ninox, though, wants to make sure that you are always in control of how your data is used — so if you want to play around with some settings, go for it!
+Ninox, though, wants to make sure that you are always in control of how your data is used.

 One field of interest is the Choose table to import data into which tells Ninox where your CSV content should go.